-- reinforce the corporate culture with all employees. - integrate the culture into the bank's strategic planning process and risk management practices. - ensure continuous employee communication and training regarding risk management practices and standards of conduct. - report and escalate material risk issues, suspected fraud, and illegal or unethical activities to the board.
+- demonstrate commitment to the corporate culture and expect the same from all employees. - integrate the culture into the bank's strategic planning process and risk management practices. - include desired behaviors in performance reviews and compensation practices. - engage in continuous employee communication and training regarding risk management practices and standards of conduct. - report and escalate material risk issues, suspected fraud, and illegal or unethical activities to the board.